 Next, we write about insects as we learn about them.
 And we make ourselves a graduate.
 I got some cute pictures of students reading to a partner that I grabbed as well.

 Finally, the last page of the scrapbook is our superlative.
 I used Mel D’s End of the Year awards this year.
 You can check them out here.
 At the end of the year awards, we tell stories of that students as we present each with their award AND their scrapbook of Kindergarten.

 Tips and Tricks for Organization

-I won’t lie, these Kindergarten scrapbooks are a labor of love.
+I won’t lie, these Treasured Year Long Scrapbooks for Kindergartens are a labor of love.
 Let me share with you some tips and tricks to make your scrapbooks as efficient as possible.